Special Educational Needs & Disabilities (SEND)

 Click on the link to be transferred to Northamptonshire County Council: Local Offer Portal.

-Click here to access our SEN Policy.
+Click here to access our SEND Policy.

 Further support is available from:

 Support Groups – Many support groups exist for specific SEND e.g. The National Autistic Society, ADHD Foundation, www.nhs.uk/conditions